North Queensferry Community Council Meeting

 CALLS AND CRIMES REPORTED

-Between the 9th of August and the 13th of September 2018, a total of 24 calls were recorded by Police Scotland in relation to the North Queensferry area (10 in last period).
+Between the 20th of December 2018 and the 10th January 2019, a total of 10 calls were recorded by Police Scotland in relation to the North Queensferry area (9 in last period).
 Calls to the Forth Bridges have been excluded as requested.

 INCIDENTS OF NOTE

 This survey helps us to identify local Policing priorities and should only take a few minutes to complete.
 The survey can be found at: